Casterton, VIC

 Where is Casterton?

-Casterton is a suburb of Victoria, Australia.
+Casterton is a suburb of Victoria, Australia, in the Glenelg local government area.

 What is the population of Casterton?